prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 ---
-title: "The Best Ethernet Cable for Gaming "
+title: "The Best Ethernet Cable for Gaming: Xbox One, PS4, and PC"
 permalink: "/gaming-ethernet-cable/"
 layout: page
-seotitle: "3 Best Gaming Ethernet Cables for Xbox One, PS4, & PC (2019)"
+seotitle: "Best Ethernet Cable for Gaming on the Xbox One, PS4, & PC (2019)"
+description: "We're taking a look at the best ethernet cable for gaming which can be used with an Xbox One, a PS4, or a PC."
 ---
 <h3 class="page-subtitle">
-	Updated January 1st, 2019 by
+	Updated May 2nd, 2019 by
 	<a href="/about/"><img src="/img/profile/close.jpg" class="circle" alt="Headshot"></a>
 	Jacob Tuwiner
 </h3>

 ![Gaming Ethernet Cable Header](/img/header/gaming-ethernet-cables.jpg)

+I have fond memories of playing Grand Theft Auto IV and Call of Duty with my friends on my old Xbox.

+One second I was calling in an AC130 on an insane kill streak, and then the next thing I knew, I was teleporting randomly all around the map, only to be killed by a noob tube.

+"ELLIE!
+GET OFF THE INTERNET!"
+I would scream at my little sister as she was trying to watch something stupid about dolls or makeup or whatever it is girls do online these days.

+Suffice to say, my dad eventually had enough and upgraded the WiFi to a higher speed.

 Experiencing connection issues during gameplay is incredibly frustrating.
 One minute you're dominating, and the next you're dead.

 The worst part is, if you're lagging, you can't really do anything about it – *or can you?*

 If you have slow WiFi, you'll have to upgrade your [router](https://www.lifewire.com/what-is-a-router-2618162){: target="_blank"} or internet connection.
-However, your internet connection problem may be due to a poor WiFi signal.
+However, your internet connection problem may be due to a poor WiFi signal, as opposed to just a poor WiFi plan.

-In order to establish the fastest, most direct connection to your router or modem, you should be using an ethernet cable.
-With a gaming ethernet cable, you won't have to worry about signal interference or a poor connection.

-In this guide, we're going to be talking about 3 of the best ethernet cables for gaming on the market today.
+Wireless signals aren't as fast as a direct connection via an Ethernet cable, and they can also be interrupted by walls and noise on the network.

+When it comes to insuring you have a stable connection, you should definitely be using an Ethernet cable for gaming.

-## Best Gaming Ethernet Cables
+## 3 Best Ethernet Cable Options for Gaming

 <table>
 	<tr>